Pedro-Neiva/mobileCodingExercise/README.md

 This app uses [CocoaPods](http://cocoapods.org/) as dependency manager.
 After downloading all project files you should perform the following command on the same directory.

 	pod install
+After that just click on the MobileCodingExercise.xcworkspace file

 ## Author